SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-02-weekend-portfolio-trump-3.md

 <img src="{{ site.baseurl }}/images/2026-01-02-weekend-portfolio-trump-3-fortune-1.jpg" width="400" height="212" alt="Tully @ Fortune: Vanguard recommends lowers stock percent" title="Tully @ Fortune: Vanguard recommends lowers stock percent" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-This summer, _Forbes_ landed an interview with Vanguard's chief investment officer, Greg Davis. <sup id="fn1a">[[1]](#fn1)</sup>  This is a measure of how seriously Vanguard takes this information: one does not get an interview like that easily, so Vanguard must really _want_ to get the news out.
+This summer, _Forbes_ landed an interview with Vanguard's chief investment officer, Greg Davis. <sup id="fn1a">[[1]](#fn1)</sup> This is a measure of how seriously Vanguard takes this information: one does not get an interview with such an important person easily, so Vanguard must really _want_ to get the news out.
 (Though, strangely, _Forbes_ spent a paragraph describing how Davis was _dressed,_ as if that meant something.
 I will _never_ understand why reporters are just obsessed about The Narrative, trying to make everything about the personalities of people with power.)

 They're lowering the percentage of US stocks they recommend in portfolios for a pretty straightforward reason: stocks are expensive, as measured by P/E ratio or the even better